Simple.

 Financial motivations come with considerations:

-• Illiquidity: Capital is typically locked up for 7-10+ years
+• Illiquidity – Capital is typically locked up for 7-10+ years

-• High variance: Returns depend heavily on finding outliers
+• High variance – Returns depend heavily on finding outliers

-• Resource intensity: Successful venture investing requires expertise and networks
+• Resource intensity – Successful venture investing requires expertise and networks

 Strategic motivations might include:

-• Network development with entrepreneurs and investors
+• Developing networks with entrepreneurs and investors

 Investing in Venture Funds